smeade/launchpad/README.md

 * Review `devise.em.yml` (or locale file of your choice) for configurable messaging.

 * Read about required [test helpers](https://github.com/plataformatec/devise#test-helpers).

+### Exception Notification

+This [gem](https://github.com/smartinez87/exception_notification) provides notifications when errors occur.

+1. Add to Gemfile

+        gem 'exception_notification'

+2. Configure to use `config.middleware.use ExceptionNotifier`.
+See `development.rb` and `production.rb`.

 ### Geocoder